etn-ccis/blui-angular-workflows/login-workflow/docs/page-customization.md

 # Page Customizations

 Each page within the `@pxblue/angular-auth-workflow` can be customized with string `@Inputs` or `ng-content`.

 ## Text and HTML Overrides

-Each text element that appears with in the auth workflow has the ability to be overwritten.
+Each text element within the auth workflow has the ability to be overwritten.

+## Usage
 ```
-import { pxbAuthEnglishTranslations, PxbAuthTranslations, mergeAuthTranslations }  from '@pxblue/angular-auth-workflow';
+import { pxbAuthEnglishTranslations, PxbAuthTranslations, PxbAuthTranslationsOverride, mergeAuthTranslations }  from '@pxblue/angular-auth-workflow';

 ngOnInit(): void {
     // For single text element changes:
     pxbAuthEnglishTranslations.GENERAL.BACK_BUTTON = 'Go Back';

-    // For multi-line or multi-language text overrides:
+    // For multi-line or from a language config file:
     const authEnglishOverrides: PxbAuthTranslationsOverride = {
         GENERAL: { ... }
         LOGIN: { ... },